Irisfee/zhaoyufei/content/authors/admin/_index.md

 title: Yufei Zhao
 ---

 I am a PhD candidate in cognitive neuroscience at University of Oregon.
-Throughout my doctoral training, I designed controlled experiments, analyzed brain imaging data, and combined machine learning techniques and statistical inference to study the neural mechanism of human memory.
-During this process, I worked on many large data sets, and have sharpen my skills on feature engineering, visualization, and different modeling techniques.
-Meanwhile, I went through a Data Science Specialization track to obtain a better understanding towards the math and stats behind the classic algorithms.
-In my spare time, I am also learning more state-of-the-art algorithms and trying to apply them to my side projects.
+I combine machine learning techniques and statistical inference to study the neural mechanism of human memory and predict memory related behaviors.
+Along my doctoral training, I find my enthusiasm in solving problems using both structured and unstructured data, inferring from both classic and state-of-the-art algorithms, and communicating stories and insights derived from the data in business settings.

 Detail information about my projects can be found [here]({{< relref "/project_landing" >}}).